-Excellent article published in TomDispatch regarding the wolf wars in the Northern Rockies.
-Hunters and ranchers maintain wolves have decimated the ecosystem because of declining elk populations as well as attacks on other species such as the grizzly bear, but numerous scientific studies point to very much the opposite.
+Hunters and ranchers in the Northern Rockies maintain wolves have decimated the ecosystem because of declining elk populations as well as attacks on other species such as the grizzly bear, but numerous scientific studies point to very much the opposite.
 In the end, the ranchers want to leave their livestock alone on the range, having the federal and state governments and wolf-supporting organizations subsidize predator control operations, and the hunters just want more to shoot at.
 Chip Ward’s essay is an excellent rebuttal to their gripes, but don’t expect the self-interests of the wolf detractors to heed the howl.
 Wolf Hunts are being considered by the courts for Montana and Idaho, which will significantly impact the health of the wolf recovery.
 By fragmenting the populations through targeted hunts, they put considerable stress on the entire population.
-See WilderUtopia’s wolf essay last month about the hunts.
+See WilderUtopia’s 2010 wolf essay about the hunts.

 The Big Bad Wolf Makes Good